marcelofr/UPMSP_ME_INSTANCE/README.md

 # Instances for the UPMSP with sequence-dependent setup times under time-of-use electricity price
-Instances for the unrelated parallel machine scheduling problem with sequence-dependent setup times with objectives of minimizing the makespan and total energy cost under time-of-use electricity price.
+Instances of the article unrelated parallel machine scheduling problem with sequence-dependent setup times with objectives of minimizing the makespan and total energy cost under time-of-use electricity price.

 We have two instances types:
 - **Set 1** consisting of instances with up to 10 jobs and up to 2 machines;